asrashley/dash-live/README.md

 Simulated MPEG DASH service
 ===========================

-A Google App Engine project that provides an end point for multiple MPEG DASH manifests.
+A Python application that provides an end point for multiple MPEG DASH manifests.
 These manifests are dynamically generated from templates of various vendor's packaging output.